TheWover/donut/README.md

 <h2 id="add">6.
 Developing with Donut</h2>

 <p>You may want to add support for more types of payloads, change our feature set, or integrate Donut into your existing tooling.
 We have provided <a href="https://github.com/TheWover/donut/blob/master/docs/devnotes.md">developer documentation</a>.
 Additional features are left as exercises to the reader.
-We suggest:</p>
+Our suggestions:</p>

 <ul>
   <li>Add environmental keying.</li>